Test prep · TMUA

 TMUA preparation

 The TMUA (Test of Mathematics for University Admission) tests mathematical thinking and logical reasoning beyond standard A-level question patterns.
-Used by Cambridge, Imperial, Warwick, LSE, UCL and others for some Maths-heavy courses — verify per-course.
+Now the gateway maths admissions test: required by Oxford (from 2026, replacing the MAT) and used by Cambridge, Imperial, Warwick, LSE, UCL, and others; verify per-course.

 Quick reference